BionBilateral/BBFrameworks/readme.md

 ###BBTooltip

-A library the facilitates the display of tooltips within an app.
+A library that facilitates the display of tooltips within an app.
 Similar to the Facebook app.
 The principal classes are BBTooltipViewController and BBTooltipView.

+###BBForm

+A library that facilitates the creation and display of settings style views.